 Understand the Limitations

-It’s important to also understand the limitations regarding alterations and tailoring.
+It’s also important to understand the limitations regarding alterations and tailoring.
 Make sure that your garment fits you appropriately.
-A rule of thumb is to always buy or order bigger; tailors or seamstresses can easily take a garment in to allow for a better fit.
+A rule of thumb is always to buy or order bigger; tailors or seamstresses can easily take a garment in to allow for a better fit.
 On the other hand, it is extremely difficult to get a garment to fit you correctly when it is already a size too small.
-But, don’t buy too big to where a seamstress or tailor will have to remake the garment to get it to fit you properly.
+But don’t buy too big to where a seamstress or tailor will have to remake the garment to get it to fit you properly.
 We usually recommend buying no more than one or two sizes bigger.

 Garments that are manufactured today have very little excess material at the seams, so the extra material that a seamstress or tailor has to work with to let out a garment is very limited as well.
-So, please remember to always buy bigger (but, not too big)!
+So, please remember always to buy bigger (but not too big)!